Jtrinh3/Guild-of-the-Fangs-Documents/docs/downtime documents/RDT Document.md

 In order to craft a copy of an item you must have seen and examined the item beforehand.

 ### Resources
-Raw materials worth half of the item (or items) selling cost and a number of downtime days equal to its gold cost divided by: your Smith's tools modifier or 5, whichever is larger.
+Raw materials worth half of the item (or items) Full Price and a number of downtime days equal to its gold cost divided by: your Smith's tools modifier or 5, whichever is larger.
 Broken items of the same or similar type can also be used as resources to repair or alter items.

 You may also upgrade a mundane non-magical weapon to Masterwork quality giving +1 to attack rolls made with that weapon.
 Doing so has a cost of 300 gp and a 5 downtime days.
 This cannot be done on a weapon that has already undergone this process and does NOT count as a magical weapon.